shawnhan108/BiSeNet-app/README.md

 # BiSeNet-app
+A face semantic segmentation Flask app deployed in a docker container on GCP Container Registry and a Kubernetes Engine cluster.

 ## Purpose
 This app is built to parse an image that contains a human face to a labeled mask of the face.
 The face is segmented into multiple classes, labelled by colours.